marcopantoja/ArtifactFileGenerator/README.md

 have a new revision listed.
 The description is taken from the artifactFolderName.
 This name can be descriptive and underscore separated.
 The first part should always be P### and anything following will be parsed for description strings.

 Otherwise, if it's the first time generating an artifact file, the changelogs will be identical besides the dates.
+You should create new P### folders each time new measurements are run, unless you want to combine the values with a previous set of csv files.
+In that case, delete the summary.csv that was created, and add additional data csv files to this reports folder.
+Then, when you re-run the batch file you will see the artifact files updated.